-The European Union is a political and economic union comprising 27 states located primarily in Europe.
-The EU collectively represents the world's largest economy, with a GDP of USD15 trillion (2009), and counts some 500 million people within its borders.
-The EU operates as a single market, with a common system of laws and trade policies, with 16 states have forming a monetary union, adopting a common currency - the euro.
+The European Union is a political and economic union comprising 27 member states located primarily in Europe and collectively represents the world's largest economy.
+The EU operates as a single market, with a common system of laws and trade policies, with 19 countries have forming a monetary union, adopting a common currency - the euro.
 The single market is based on the four freedoms of the EU: the free movement of labour, capital, goods and services.
-22 member states have agreed to abolish passport controls between them, under an agreement known as the Schengen Agreement.
+26 member states have agreed to abolish passport controls between them, under an agreement known as the Schengen Agreement.
 Major institutions of the EU include the European Commission, the European Council, the European Parliament, the European Court of Justice and the European Central Bank.

 The European Union was established in the aftermath of World War Two to bring peace, stability and prosperity to Europe.
 Key developments in its history include: